 Ultimately, if you’re going to make the trek out to West Asheville, this is a great place to stop for dinner after lingering around Harvest Records and/or Battlecat Coffee Bar.
 Plus, the restaurant is attached to The Whale, an excellent local craft beer collective that’s worth checking out, as well.

-Mela Indian Restaurant (Lovely Ambiance)
+Mela Indian Restaurant (Indian with Lovely Ambiance)

 Mela’s unassuming entrance on Walnut Street conceals the lovely ambiance of the decor within.
-Mela Indian Restaurant offers astoundingly delicious North and South Indian dishes featuring a number of excellent vegan, vegetarian, seafood, and meat dishes that are as diverse and unique as the people and cultures of India.
+Mela Indian Restaurant offers delicious North and South Indian dishes featuring a number of excellent vegan, vegetarian, seafood, and meat dishes that are as diverse and unique as the people and cultures of India.

 We love the bindi (okra), chole (chickpeas), saag paneer, and chicken tikka at Mela— but the tandoor seafood dishes and copious list of specials are also excellent.
 We like going here for dinner (they have a nice, low-lit ambiance and a beautiful bar) but the lunch buffet is super popular and economical.